-A purchase order is usually the first order that is created in relation to order management.
-A purchase order specifies the goods that goes into your inventory for further processing before selling the goods.
+To get goods into your warehouse, you create a purchase order and add the goods to the purchase order.
 Subsequently, you create lots that are key to ensure traceability of your goods through out the supply chain.

 In your company settings you can set some default settings for your orders.

-- Click Purchase in the top menu, and select Orders in the drop-down menu to view your purchase orders or create a new.
+- Click Purchase in the top menu, and select Orders.

-- Click Create Purchase Order in the upper right corner to create a new order.
+- Click Create Purchase Order in the upper right corner.

 Indicate the suppliers location as well e.g. the address.

 |Order date||The Order date is the date the order was placed.
 The date is auto filled with the date the order is created in the tracezilla application.
 You can overwrite the date if you ordered the goods from the supplier some other date.|

 |Currency||Select the Currency from the drop-down menu.
 You can type a letter when the drop-down menu is open to find the currency faster.|